QubesUsersBerlin/QubesUsersBerlin.github.io/README.md

-## Welcome to Qubes Users Berlin
+## Welcome to Qubes Users Berlin!

-We are a Berlin-based [Qubes OS](https://www.qubes-os.org) users who meet monthly.
+We are a group of [Qubes OS](https://www.qubes-os.org) users who meet monthly in Berlin.

 # Monthly meetings